Songström was a book I wrote for NaNoWriMo 2015 competition. Having never written a horror before, I thought it would make a nice(!) change.

 She looked at her watch.
 “Lunch is over.
 I have to go.”
 She picked up her bag.

-“I love you,” she said, but it sounded different.
-Like the Sikkilite was making it hard to say the words.
+“I miss you, too,” she said, but it sounded different, like the Sikkilite was making it hard to say the words.
 Or like she was crying.
-She didn’t turn round, and she left.
+She didn’t turn around, and she left.